42BV/rest-convention/06-security.md

 This chapter in the REST Convention consists of two parts.
 The first is a list of guidelines and the second are implementation notes on how to implement this convention using the popular Spring-Security framework.
 It should not come as a surprise that some of the recommendations match the defaults of Spring-Security :-)

-While many of the guidelines are applicable to any API, there is a dedicated part for API's that are consumed via the browser (which is our typical use case).
+While many of the guidelines are applicable to any REST API, there is a dedicated part for API's that are consumed via the browser (which is our typical use case).

 # API Security Guidelines